Your Name:

 2. Why does the number of electrons have little effect on the overall mass of an atom?

 3. An atom has 6 p+ and 7 n 0.
-What is its mass in amu?
+What is the atomic mass number (A)?
 What element is it?

 4. An atom has 7 p+, 7 n0.
-What is its mass in amu?
+What is the atomic mass number (A)?
 What element is it?

 1. Fill in the following table using what you know about atoms, elements and atomic structure.
-The number following each element name is the atomic mass number.
+The number in each isotope’s name is the atomic mass number.
+All atoms in this table are neutral atoms.
+There are no ions so the number of electrons is always equal to the number of protons.

 No. of p+